9 Top-Rated Day Trips from Nashville

 Address: 1140 Columbia Ave, Franklin, Tennessee

 3 Charming Chattanooga and its Famous Train

-Chattanooga, two hours drive southwest of Nashville in southeastern Tennessee, on the border with Georgia, is well worth spending a day exploring.
+Chattanooga, a pretty two-hour drive southwest of Nashville in southeastern Tennessee on the border with the state of Georgia, is well worth spending a day exploring.
 Located on the wide Tennessee River, it's the perfect place to pick up a paddle boat tour to view the city and its surrounds from the water or to explore on foot along the trails of the Tennessee RiverPark, a 10-mile-long park extending all the way from Chickamauga Dam to the city's downtown core.
-Chattanooga is, however, best known for another important mode of transport - the railway.
+Chattanooga is, however, best known for another important mode of transport: the railway.
 In addition to paying a visit to the city's original 1909 Terminal Station, you can relive the famous Chattanooga Choo-Choo experience as immortalized by Glenn Miller aboard the Tennessee Valley Railroad, with its fun steam trips, including dinner and lunch packages.
-Other historic attractions of note include the Hunter Museum of Art, the Houston Museum of Decorative Arts, and for those with an interest in the Civil War - not to mention great views - there's Lookout Mountain, scene of the battle of Chattanooga.
+Other historic tourist attractions of note include the Hunter Museum of Art (they offer free admission on the first Thursday of each month), the Houston Museum of Decorative Arts (check out their frequent antique shows), and for those with an interest in the Civil War - not to mention great views - there's Lookout Mountain, scene of the battle of Chattanooga.

 Address: 1400 Market Street, Chattanooga, Tennessee